Saurabhvsharma/ypg2yui3/README.md

 #### Excercise Notes

-* Again we're using in-line code for simplicity in instruction, this is not recommended practice for constructing navigation
+* We're using in-line code for simplicity of instruction
-* One approach to the solution - [where-am-i.html](where-am-i.html)
+* One approach to the solution is [where-am-i.html](where-am-i.html)

+[5]: In-line is not a "best practice" particularlly in more complicated websites and applications.

 ## Action